New Dawn Counselling Centre

 Please refer to our website for our full Coronavirus (COVID-19) response.
 Many of our counsellors are now working remotely so that clients and counsellors are not required to come in to the centre.

 On-line assessments and counselling sessions are still being provided by our team of counsellors.
+A limited number of face to face sessions are also available.

 New Dawn Counselling Centre is a Community Interest Company (CIC) that provides accessible counselling to the whole community.